-Has the school taken part in Ealing Learning Partnership's (ELPs) 'No learner left behind' project?
-If not, why not?
+Has the school taken part in any aspects of the Ealing Learning Partnership's (ELPs) Race Equality in Education programme?
 If yes, what difference has it made to staff and pupils?
 Has this been shared with all stakeholders?
-For more details contact Sarah Thompson, Vulnerable Groups and School Partnerships Lead sthompson@ealing.gov.uk
+For more details contact educationraceequality@ealing.gov.uk

-Appendix 3 - Open, honest, and uncomfortable conversations toolkit
+Appendix 3 - Open, Honest and Uncomfortable Conversations Guidance